ifremer-bioinformatics/samba/README.md

 ### Workflow parameters

-* nextflow.config : workflow workdir definition, processes (tasks) inputs and ressources parameters, reports definitions (Check TO_BE_SET parameters and replace with your own values)
+* nextflow.config : workflow workdir definition, processes (tasks) inputs and resources parameters, reports definitions (Check TO_BE_SET parameters and replace with your own values)
 * MB.nf : each step is describe within its command line

 ### How to run